siawyoung/remerge/README.md

 ### Mutation Actions

-Then, in order to mutate/populate the state tree, we use actions.
+In order to mutate/populate the state tree, we use actions.
 Actions in Remerge are plain objects that represent a mutation to the state tree.
 They are heavily inspired from Redux actions.

 ```js
 const addTodo = {